-- · statistic-get
+- statistic-get

-- · statistic-reset
+- statistic-reset

-- · statistic-remove
+- statistic-remove

-- · statistic-get-all
+- statistic-get-all

-- · statistic-reset-all
+- statistic-reset-all

-- · statistic-remove-all
+- statistic-remove-all

-- statistic-sample-age-set

-- statistic-sample-age-set-all

-- statistic-sample-count-set

-- statistic-sample-count-set-all

 as described in Commands for Manipulating Statistics.

 9.15 User Contexts in IPv6

 Kea allows loading hook libraries that can sometimes benefit from additional parameters.
 If such a parameter is specific to the whole library, it is typically defined as a parameter for the hook library.
 However, sometimes there is a need to specify parameters that are different for each pool.